 And be sure to take the Crater Trail over to Paulina Lake Resort for lunch or dinner at the resort’s restaurant.
 The food is delicious and the lake views are relaxing.
 (Then, when you get home, rent the movie “Wild” again – it was partially filmed here.)

 Yes, indeed, a trip to Chief Paulina Horse Camp is a memorable experience.
 You’ve got to go!

-More Information: The trails out of Chief Paulina Horse Camp are covered in more detail in Riding Central Oregon Horse Trails, by Kim McCarrel, (Ponderosa Press, 2012).
+The trails out of Chief Paulina Horse Camp are covered in Riding Central Oregon Horse Trails, by Kim McCarrel, available at www.NWHorseTrails.com.